codeface-io/SwiftObserver/README.md

 ### Memory Management

 When observers or observables die, SwiftObserver cleans up the involved observations automatically, and memory leaks are impossible.
-So there isn't any real memory management to worry about.
+So there isn't really any memory management to worry about.

 But observers can stop particular or all their observations: